 Prosper Gold Corp. ("Prosper" or the "Company") was incorporated under the Business Corporations Act (Ontario) on October 11, 2007, continued into British Columbia under the Business Corporations Act (British Columbia) and changed its name from Lander Energy Corporation on April 26, 2012.
-The registered office of the Company is located at Suite 330 - 890 West Pender Street, Vancouver, British Columbia, V6C 1J9.
+The registered office of the Company is located at Suite 1570 - 200 Burrard Street, Vancouver, British Columbia, V6C 3L6.
 Effective September 3, 2013, the Company's common shares were listed on the TSX Venture Exchange (the "Exchange"), trading under the symbol "PGX".
 Effective March 18, 2021, the Company has qualified to trade on the OTCQX Best Market in the United States under the symbol "PGXFF".
 The Company has moved its US listing on the QTCQX to the QTCCB.

-On April 6, 2023, the Company incorporated Prosper Gold USA LLC, a wholly owned subsidiary to enter into a definitive option agreement for a property located in Mohave County, Arizona in the United States.
+On April 6, 2023, the Company incorporated Prosper Gold USA LLC, a wholly owned subsidiary, to enter into a definitive option agreement for a property located in Mohave County, Arizona in the United States (note 8(c)).

-The principal business activity of the Company is the acquisition, exploration and development of mineral properties.
+The principal business activity of the Company is the acquisition, exploration, and development of mineral properties.
 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will continue its operation in the foreseeable future and will be able to realize its assets and settle its liabilities in the normal course of business.
-The Company has not yet generated any revenues, has incurred losses of \$2,417,955 (2022 - \$5,523,828) for the year ended October 31, 2023, negative cash flows from operations since inception and has a deficit of \$31,741,336 as at October 31, 2023 (2022 - \$29,323,381).
-At October 31, 2023, the Company had cash of \$155,667 (2022 - \$244,796) and working capital of \$163,778 (2022 - \$366,816).
+The Company has not yet generated any revenues, has incurred losses of \$1,645,960 (2023 - \$2,417,955) for the year ended October 31, 2024, negative cash flows from operations since inception and has a deficit of \$33,387,296 as at October 31, 2024 (2023 - \$31,741,336).
+At October 31, 2024, the Company had cash of \$476,515 (2023 - \$155,667) and working capital of \$499,879 (2023 - \$163,778).
 The ability of the Company to continue as a going concern over a longer term is dependent on the Company's ability to complete financing to meet administrative overhead and to complete the exploration and development of its mineral property interest, attainment of profitable mining operations or the receipt of proceeds from the disposition of its mineral property interest.
 However, there is no guarantee that the Company will establish economically recoverable reserves, profitable operations, or positive cash flows from operations.
 The Company will continue to raise funding through equity financing to continue operations and has been successful to date, but there can be no assurance that adequate financing will be available in the future, or available on terms acceptable to the Company and, therefore, a material uncertainty exists that may cast significant doubt over the Company's ability to continue as a going concern.